ecomhouse/deliverypointmanager/README.md

 ## Usage Notes .ENV

-When a new developer clones your codebase, they will have an additional one-time step to manually copy the `.env.example` file to `.env` and fill-in their own values (or get any sensitive values from a project co-worker).
+When installing the application, the new developers will have to manually copy the `.env.example` file to the `.env` and fill in with their own values (the alternative way is to operate on sensitive data received from the code author).

 Example:
 ```shell